“Think about your wardrobe like you would an art gallery.

 So, just as we admire a painting for each brush stroke and the brush strokes each comprise the painting and contribute value to it, we should be looking at our clothes in the same way.

-Sara’s in conversation with Hoda Katebi, writer, activist, radical anti-capitalist and a rising voice in the fashion industry.
+This week, we’re speaking with Hoda Katebi – writer, activist, radical anti-capitalist and a rising voice in the fashion industry.
 She’s the author of online political fashion publication JooJoo Azad, the book Tehran streetstyle, and hosts #becauseweveread, an international book club born from her internet viral clap-back on WGN morning news.